wheatsnackbread/mybook/intro.md

-# Welcome to your Jupyter Book

-This is a small sample book to give you a feel for how book content is structured.
-It shows off a few of the major file types, as well as some sample content.
-It does not go in-depth into any particular topic - check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.
+# Welcome!

+I'm Ray, and welcome to my site.
+This page serves as a hub for all of my writing that I wish to share with you.

-Check out the content pages bundled with this sample book to see more.
+Check out this table of contents to start exploring.

 ```{tableofcontents}

 ```